Get 50% Discount Offer 26 Days

 Create a Root SSL Certificate

-To get started, open up the Terminal application on your computer and enter the following command:
+Open up Terminal app on your computer and type the following command to start.

 openssl genrsa -des3 -out rootCA.key 2048